 Between late 1964 and January 1965 the DHC-4 aircraft were also used as night-time pathfinders.
 They would drop flares over target areas to illuminate them for USAF attack aircraft but this proved very dangerous work as the slow DHC-4 was vulnerable to enemy anti-aircraft guns.
 At the request of the RAAF this role was taken over by faster South Vietnamese Air Force Douglas DC-3 aircraft.

 Despite adverse conditions and the threat of enemy ground fire not one man was lost from the deployment and only three of the DHC-4 aircraft were destroyed in Vietnam (one from mortar fire whilst on the ground at That Son near Cambodia on March 29th, 1970).
 Two others were badly damaged and returned to Australia for major repairs.
 The flight was reduced to 4 aircraft in 1971 before the remainder returned to Australia in 1972.
-Number 35 Squadron ended up flying almost 80,000 sorties, clocking up 47,000 hours of flight time and carrying over 600,000 passengers along with 41,000 tonnes of freight and mail in 7.5 years of operation in Vietnam!
+No. 35 Squadron ended up flying almost 80,000 sorties, clocking up 47,000 hours of flight time and carrying over 600,000 passengers along with 41,000 tonnes of freight and mail in seven and a half years of operation in Vietnam!

 Heavy logistics support of equipment/supplies and troop transport to and from Vietnam, along with medical evacuations and the return of killed servicemen out of the region to Australia (via RAAF Butterworth in Malaysia) were conducted by Lockheed C-130 Hercules transports from RAAF Richmond in New South Wales from 1965 to 1972.
 Normally flights were conducted on a fortnightly basis unless operational circumstance required them more frequently.
 RAAF Nurses would be onboard medevac flights to aid patients and over 3,100 men were returned on these rough but ready flights equipped with stretcher litters in the cargo bay.
 The last Australian troops to leave Vietnam in 1972 flew out aboard a Hercules.